theSundayProgrammer/WebAuth/README.md

 page.
 The implementation of this functionality is present in 'check_access.lua'

 ## Why Redis
-Redis a NOSQL key-value database.
+Redis is a NOSQL key-value database.
 While the type of the key can be only a string the type of a value can in addition to being a primitive type like number, string, blob or hyperloglog, can also be a set, a map or a sequence.
 A map in Redis is called a HMAP  or hasp-map, indicating its implementation, and a sequence is called a list.
 For details refer to Redis.